kaden175ck/Small-Web-Components/Animated Responsive NavBar/Readme.md

 ## Using vanilla HTML and CSS, build an animated responsive navbar.
+Very Cool!